department-of-veterans-affairs/vets-website/_vre/service-disabled/independent-living.md

 <div markdown="1">

 ### How it works
-A Vocational Rehabilitation Counselor (VRC) will work with you to determine if you are not ready for employment because of the severity of your service-connected disabilities.
+A Vocational Rehabilitation Counselor (VRC) will work with you to determine if you are not yet ready for employment because of the severity of your service-connected disabilities.
 The counselor will also determine if you will benefit from independent-living services.

 Then, a counselor appointed through [Vocational Rehabilitation & Employment](/vre/apply-vre/) will help you personalize an independent-living plan for your needs.
 The services generally last up to 24 months, but in some situations they may be extended beyond this time frame.